-A colostomy is an opening -- called a stoma -- that connects the colon to the surface of the abdomen.
-This provides a new path for waste material and gas to leave the body after part of the colon or rectum is removed because of disease or injury.
+A colostomy is a surgically-created opening in the stomach, called a stoma, that brings a piece of the colon to the outside of the body.
+This provides a new path for poop and gas to leave the body after a surgeon removes part of the colon or rectum because of disease or injury.

-Colostomy irrigation is a way to regulate bowel movements by emptying the colon at a scheduled time.
-The process involves infusing water into the colon through the stoma.
-This stimulates the colon to empty.
-By repeating this process regularly -- once a day or once every second day -- the colon can be trained to empty with no spillage of waste in between irrigation.
+By repeating this process regularly -- once a day or once every second day -- you can train your colon to empty without spilling waste in between irrigation.
 Colostomy irrigation also can help you avoid constipation.

-Patients with permanent colostomies and whose opening is in the descending or sigmoid portion of the colon are good candidates for irrigation.
+People with permanent colostomies and whose opening is in the descending or sigmoid portion of the colon are good candidates for irrigation.
 This is because their stools tend to be more formed.
-People with irritable bowel syndrome, stomal problems, or stomas in the ascending or transverse colons are less likely to have success with irrigation and are, therefore, not good candidates for colostomy irrigation.